20 April 2020

-- Whereas most piano duo pieces are composed for pianists of equal skill level, I want to make this Piano I part playable by a student, yet keep the PIano II part interesting and challenging for the teacher.
+- Whereas most piano duo pieces are composed for pianists of equal skill level, I want to make this Piano I part playable by an intermediate-to-advanced student, yet keep the PIano II part interesting and challenging for the teacher.

 - Create a piece that requires students to think both linearly and vertically.
 There are melodies and counter-melodies the pianists need to pass back and forth seamlessly, while negotiating a backdrop of minimalist ostinato patterns.
 It requires pianists to listen attentively and yield to one another expressively.

 - Create a piece that is entirely diatonic.
 That means zero altered tones.
 No raised 4ths and no lowered 7ths allowed; yea nary an accidental anywhere on the page.
 For me, this is the greatest challenge of all!